-Dr. Witmer has teaching and research interests in American politics and American Indian politics and policy.
-Within American politics, he specializes in Congress, interest groups, voting and elections.
+Dr. Witmer has teaching and research interest in American politics and American Indian politics and policy, which he often combines in his work.
+Within American politics, he specializes in Congress, interest groups, voting and elections, and US-Cuban relations.
 His interest in American Indian politics and policy includes the mobilization of Indian nations and voters, political incorporation, compacting policy, and tribal/federal and tribal/state relations.
-Dr. Witmerís work on American politics and American Indian politics has appeared in a number of professional journals including Political Research Quarterly, Journal of Environmental Law and Litigation, Social Science Journal, Red Ink, and the Journal of American Ethnic History.
-His current research integrates theories of political incorporation with American Indian political participation.

-In his spare time, Dr. Witmer and his wife Dr. Erika Moreno enjoy running, biking and taking care of their three children.
+In his spare time, Dr. Witmer enjoys running, biking and spending time with his three children.